Halo (franchise): Music

 Martin O'Donnell and Michael Salvatori collaborated to produce the soundtracks for Bungie's Halo games.
 Approached by Bungie to produce something ancient and mysterious for Halos debut, O'Donnell decided to use Gregorian chant, joining in with others to sing the vocal parts.
 The music was designed to change dynamically based on what was occurring in-game; for a more enjoyable listening experience on the soundtrack releases, O'Donnell arranged the music into standalone suites.
 For Halo 2, the soundtrack included licensed music from Incubus and Breaking Benjamin alongside the orchestral score; Steve Vai contributed guitar solos.
-Halo 3s music shifted back to brought back themes from the original game to help tie together the end of the trilogy.
+Halo 3s music brought back themes from the original game to help tie together the end of the trilogy.
 Unlike previous soundtracks, where much of the music had been synthesized on computer, the soundtrack for Halo 3 was recorded using a 60-piece orchestra, along with a 24-voice chorus.
 ODST incorporated more jazz and noir elements, like saxophones, while O'Donnell wrote more somber music to reflect the darker campaign for Reach.

 Halo 4 audio director Sotaro Tojima began looking for a composer for the game in 2010, deciding on Neil Davidge after a year's search.
 The music of Halo 4 was composed by Neil Davidge and Kazuma Jinnouchi.
 Davidge thought that scoring the video game would be similar to the process for a film, but discovered the dynamic nature of video games demanded a different approach.

 Much of Halo 4s music was written on guitar or piano; at home, Davidge would sometimes sing melodies into a dictaphone for later transcription.
 While composing, he used the game's unfinished spaces and concept art as inspiration.
 Additional music was composed by Kazuma Jinnouchi, who served as the sole composer for Halo 5.
 Being in-house at 343 Industries afforded Jinnouchi an early insight into the project, and he found it a less challenging task than his work on Halo 4.

 The music for Halo Infinite was a collaboration between Gareth Coker, Curtis Schweitzer, Joel Corelitz, Alex Bhore, and Eternal Time & Space, overseen by 343 Industries Music Supervisor Joel Yarger.
 Infinite's soundtrack was released digitally on December 8, 2021.

 Other composers who have worked on Halo titles includes Stephen Rippy, who listened to O'Donnell's soundtracks for inspiration and incorporated the Halo theme into parts of his arrangements for Halo Wars; Gordy Haab, Brian Lee White, and Brian Trifon, who composed music for the sequel, Halo Wars 2; and Tom Salta who has worked on projects including Halo 2 Anniversary and Spartan Assault.

 The music of Halo helped spur a renewed interest in chant music.
 The Halo theme is a gaming anthem, and in the late 2010s led to videos of teenagers congregating to sing the tune.